morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Important: The above link may include information about several adapters.
 Make sure to pick the COMFAST CF-953AX.

 Important: USB WiFi adapters based on the mt7921au chipset are new.
-The drivers and firmware are relatively new as well and are located in very recent version of the Linux kernel.
-Users may need to upgrade some parts of their installation for the adapters to work or have all functionality work.
-FYI: Ubuntu 22.10 (due in October) will be the first Ubuntu version that will not require updated kernel and firmware to fully function.
-What is required for distros that use older kernel?
+The drivers and firmware are relatively new as well and are located in very recent versions of the Linux kernel.
+Users may need to upgrade some parts of their installation for the adapters to work or be fully functional.
+Ubuntu 22.10 (due in October) will be the first Ubuntu version that will not require an updated kernel and firmware to fully function.
+What is required for distros that use older kernels?

 - Minimum kernel = 5.18
 - Minimum kernel for AP mode = 5.19